datamol-io/datamol/docs/contribute.md

 ### Multi-versionning

-The doc is built for eash push on `master` and every git tags using [mike](https://github.com/jimporter/mike).
+The doc is built for eash push on `main` and every git tags using [mike](https://github.com/jimporter/mike).
 Everything is automated using Github Actions.
 Please refer to the official mike's documentation for the details.

 ## Release a new version